techno-tim/techno-tim.github.io/_posts/2022-11-26-nut-server-script.md

 ## Instructions

 Be sure you have a raspberry pi or any machine running Debian / Ubuntu Linux.
-Then plugin in your UPS via USB and then SSH into your Pi.
+Then plug in your UPS via USB and then SSH into your Pi.

 Then download th script.